algorithm-helper/algorithm-helper/content/categories/data-structures/lists/stack.md

     }

     /**
-     * Returns the number of elements contained in the StackResizingArray.
+     * Returns the number of elements contained in the StackDynamicArray.
      *
-     * @return the number of elements contained in the StackResizingArray */ public int size() {
+     * @return the number of elements contained in the StackDynamicArray */ public int size() {
         return n;
     }

     /**
-     * Resizes the StackResizingArray arr field to newSize.
+     * Resizes the StackDynamicArray arr field to newSize.
      *
      * @param newSize, the new size of the arr
      * @throws IllegalArgumentException if newSize <= 0